 ‘We were up in New York at the time,’ Morse explained, ‘and I just took responsibility of carrying it around until I was able to give it to Twiggs’ brother Skoots in Georgia.
 Now it’s at Twiggs’ parents’ house in Macon.
 I use that guitar when we record, and they’ll let me use it pretty much when I want to, but it’s with his family.
 [Twiggs Lyndon Talks Gear: An Unpublished 1978 Interview]

 On April 2, 1990, Twiggs’ brother Skoots gave the guitar to Duane’s wife during her visit to Macon and presented it to her at Duane’s grave site at the Rose Hill Cemetery.
 Since then the guitar remains with Allman’s daughter Galadrielle.
 For more info about the topic please read Jas Obrecht’s interview with Twiggs Lyndon, which offers some great insight and input from all the people involved.

-To avoid confusion, it is important to point out that this guitar was not the one that Duane used on Live at Fillmore East.
-Duane bought “Hot ‘Lanta” ( Duane did not name his guitars) on the afternoon of the first of the last Fillmore shows, according to Kurt Linhof.
+To avoid confusion, it is important to point out that this guitar was not the one that Duane used on the live album ‘At Fillmore East’.
+Duane bought “Hot ‘Lanta” (Duane did not name his guitars) on the afternoon of the first of the last Fillmore shows, according to Kurt Linhof.
 Randy Poe thinks that Linhof meant June 25, 1971 [Randy Poe, Skydog, p.
 296].
-June 25, 26 or 27, either way, it means that this guitar was not used on September 23, 1970 nor on March 11, 12 or 13, 1971.
-The Fillmore East Les Paul is, in fact, the 1959 Cherry Burst mentioned above.
+June 25, 26, or 27, either way, it means that this guitar was not used on September 23, 1970, nor on March 11, 12 or 13, 1971.
+The Les Paul used on March 12-13, 1971 is, in fact, the 1959 Cherry Burst.